tonykyo3232/Golden-Eagle-Fitness/README.md

 - Users can also customize workout programs.
 - Users can set reminders for when their workout should begin throughout the day.

+## Before running the App
+- Make sure you can see the returned Json data from [this page](https://gef-db.herokuapp.com/workout)

 ## Project Requirements Checklist:
 - [x] Your project shall use proper JavaScript syntax
 - [x] Your project shall use Props as well as keep track of state (i.e. useState, this.state)